kielmarj/fish-files/README.md

 ## Contributing

-You are invited to contribute or reach if you experience any issues or have any suggestions for ipmrovements.
+You are invited to contribute or reach out if you experience any issues or have any suggestions for ipmrovements.
 I'd love to hear from you!

 ## License